 National Leadership Program, Summer 2019

-Grace Goldman is a Community Outreach Fellow in RespectAbility’s National Leadership Program.
+Grace Goldman was a Community Outreach Apprentice in RespectAbility’s National Leadership Program.

 A rising junior in the School of Social Work at the University of Washington in Seattle, Goldman is also pursuing a minor in American Sign Language.